MoveOnOrg/giraffe/README.md

 ## Uglify and minify assets

 Setting ENV=production in .env ensures that assets are minified in gulp tasks that run before deployment.
 To uglify, set ENV=LOCAL before running `gulp` or `gulp watch`.

+## Evolving specific comps into a design system

+We ultimately want giraffe to encompass a library of base styles (a design system) that we apply to pages and tweak or build on only as necessary to make them fit any specific designs.
+That being said, in the interest of rebrand timing, we must implement certain comps in this repo exactly as they are before setting base styles that we can override.
+So we will namespace the CSS corresponding to those comps/pages with the goal of adding base styles and styleguide components as we flesh out the styleguide, checking the namespaced pages for regressions.

+Ultimately we want to replace as much CSS as possible with the design system CSS, to keep main.css as lean as possible.

+mo-styleguide is the beginnings of a new set of style defaults.